lorrin/misc-tools-scripts/README.markdown

 # Overview
 Miscellaneous tools and scripts.

-See individual files for descriptions.
+## Process management
+ * **portkill**: Kills processes based on TCP/UDP port they are listening on.

+## Log file munging
+ * **by_time.py**: Selects time range from a log file.
+Lines with no time (e.g. stack traces) are presumed to have occurred at the time of the preceding line.
+ * **token_indenter.py**: Indents lines differently based on presence of tokens.
+Useful for providing visual overview of log files with output from concurrent threads.

 # License
 All files are distributed under the Simplified BSD License:

-Copyright 2011 Lorrin Nelson.
+Copyright 2011-2012 Lorrin Nelson.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: